Inedo/inedo-docs/Content/proget/feeds/other-types.md

 ProGet already has rich Docker and Helm chart support, and lets you see what charts relate to which containers, what packages containers use, the vulnerabilities, etc. Implementing an inferior means to store these doesn't seem like a good idea.

 Of course, we could be wrong, so please contribute to the above-linked discussion to help us understand better!

-### ❓ PHP Composer/Packagist: Just GitHub Pointers??

-We did a pretty deep dive into PHP/Composer a while back, and our conclusion was that a Composer package is not really a "package “at all -- it's simply a "pointer" to a GitHub repository, and uses Git tags for versions, and seemingly other GitHub-specific features.
-At least, that's all we could find on Packagist and in the documentation.

-If that's the case, that means Connectors (remote packages) and Private Packages are pretty much meaningless.
-You'd not only need to set up a private GitHub server, but you'd also need to sync the repositories.

-When we investigated other package servers that claim to proxy Packagist repositories... but they don't seem to do anything more than just proxy the "pointers".
-You still need to go to GitHub to get the "package" version list and files.
-There doesn't seem any value in that.

-That being said, we did this assessment without any user partners, and we know next to nothing about PHP, so it could be that we misunderstood or looked at the wrong things.
-Maybe they added a real package?

-Since then, there haven’t been too many requests for it, and we have no idea what the level of interest is.
-Please add your thoughts to [this forum topic](https://forums.inedo.com/topic/734/composer-packagist-feeds) if you've got some insight.

 ### 🚫 CocoaPods: not possible